 Riding through the red rock countryside of Bulgaria to reach the location of these rock formations gave me a glimpse of how life was during the years of communist rule.
 In a word, bleak.

-Look at these apartments buildings thrown up to house citizens relocated from small villages to work in Soviet-era factories.
+Look at these apartment buildings thrown up to house citizens relocated from small villages to work in Soviet-era factories.

 Since the fall of communism, many factories have been abandoned.
 People are poor in Bulgaria, and sadly, government corruption has been rampant.
 In fact, one of our tour guides said there is currently no central government in place.